Published 2nd Jul. 2024

 Our America specialist, Dave, recently visited the ‘Aloha State’ for an iconic island-hopping Hawaiian research trip.
 While venturing through the varied landscapes of Maui, Big Island, Kauai and Oahu, he explored the Jurassic Park filming locations, stayed in a room with a volcano view and drove to heights of over 10,000ft.
-Curious to find out more?
+Curious to find out more about his USA holiday?
 Read on for the inside scoop on Dave’s tropical adventure…

 I spent 11 days hopping across some of Hawaii’s beautiful islands: Maui, Big Island, Kauai and Oahu.